 A guide to the bookmakers offering additional each way places at sport's biggest events.

-The BetVictor Golf Cup is the headline race at Cheltenham's Open Meeting.
+The BetVictor Gold Cup is the headline race at Cheltenham's Open Meeting.
 Previously known as the Paddy Power Gold Cup from 2003 to 2015, the BetVictor Gold Cup is a hugely popular Grade 3 Handicap run over 2 1/2 miles of Cheltenham's Old Course.
-The Open Meeting is the first major event of the National Hunt racing season and traditionally a select group of online bookmakers offer up 6 places each way at the BetVictor Gold Cup to win the business of horse racing punters.
-An additional each way place makes a huge difference in terms of generating profit from the race, so here's our guide to getting 6 places each way at the 2016 BetVictor Gold Cup.
+The Open Meeting is the first major event of the National Hunt racing season and traditionally a select group of online bookmakers offer up 5 places each way at the BetVictor Gold Cup to win punters business.
+An additional each way place makes a huge difference in terms of generating profit from the race, so here's our guide to getting 5 places each way at the 2017 BetVictor Gold Cup.

 With a maximum field of 20 runners in this Handicap race, most online bookmakers pay out the standard 4 places each way at 1/4 odds.
-However the first truly big race of the National Hunt season in recent times has been the ideal time for an adventurous bookmaker or two to actually give an additional place with 6 places each way at the BetVictor Gold Cup becoming more commonplace.
-Naturally 6 places covers over 25% of the field and adds real value if you can get it.
+However the first truly big race of the National Hunt season in recent times has been the ideal time for an adventurous bookmaker or two to actually give an additional place, with 5 places each way at the BetVictor Gold Cup.
+Naturally 5 places covers 25% of the field and adds real value.

 BetVictor Gold Cup Each Way Places Tracker